 If someone showed me this picture a year ago and asked me where and when I thought it was taken, the last place I would say would be Italy at the end of October…

 We stayed in Santa Teresa Gullura, a small town in Sassari on the northern tip of Sardinia.
-It’s a little place of around 5,000 Sardinians but in August this usually booms to thousands of tourists flooding to the area and mimicking the Italian mainland with noise, stress, hustle and bustle… that’s not what we wanted so we made the unorthodox decision to see the island at it’s quietest but while it’s still warm.
-In October.
+It’s a little place of around 5,000 Sardinians.
+However, in August this usually booms to thousands of tourists flooding to the area and mimicking the Italian mainland with noise, stress, hustle and bustle.
+That’s not what we wanted so we made the unorthodox decision to see the island at it’s quietest, but while it’s still warm.

-Potentially this could be considered a risky move as the weather is slightly unpredictable and some small villages shut at the end of September without properly reopening until Easter.
+Potentially this could be considered a risky move as the weather is slightly unpredictable during the month of October and some small villages shut at the end of September without properly reopening until Easter.
 But, in our opinion, that’s a small price to pay for this…

 Our very own private beach!
-In fact, we became so spoilt with tranquillity and our privacy that we turned our noses up when we arrived at a beach and there was someone else there.
-Sardinia in October (and in our opinion) is possibly the best time to go, it’s quiet, it’s still hot (but with chilly evenings), and the sea is at it’s warmest as the summer months have heated it up perfectly for you.
+In fact, we became so spoilt with tranquillity and our privacy that we turned our noses up when we arrived at a beach and there was someone else there!
+Sardinia in October is possibly the best time to travel.
+It’s quiet, it’s still hot (but with chilly evenings), and the sea is at it’s warmest as the summer months have heated it up perfectly.

 Every day was an adventure where you knew there was a treat at the end of it.

-Having visited the Caribbean, you could be mistaken for thinking Sardinia is an extension of the tranquil islands with its stretches of white beaches and turquoise lagoons flowing into the rugged landscape and dense greenery.
-There’s nothing not to like here, the food is excellent – as long as you enjoy pizza – there’s A LOT of pizza on the menu.
+Having visited the Caribbean, you could be mistaken for thinking Sardinia is an extension of the islands.
+With its stretches of white beaches and turquoise lagoons flowing into the rugged landscape and dense greenery.
+There’s nothing not to like here, the food is excellent – as long as you enjoy pizza – there’s A LOT of pizza on the menu of every restaurant!
 But it’s tasty, homemade, reasonable and BIG.

-The cobbled streets and quaint narrow roads with clusters of restaurants settled amongst gift shops and family homes which are cute reminders of what Sardinia is all about; family values and spending time together.
-I can honestly say, this is one of the holidays where did both of those things and more.
-Below are just some of the highlights…
+The cobbled streets and quaint narrow roads with clusters of restaurants settled amongst gift shops and family homes are cute reminders of what Sardinia is all about; family values and spending time together.
+I can honestly say, this is one of the holidays where we did both of those things and more.

-Stintino is a little village towards the North West of the coast and is famous for its heritage fishing.
-All around the area is calm and peaceful and the shallow waters make it perfect for young families.
+Stintino is a tiny village towards the North West of the coast and is famous for its heritage fishing.
+All around the area is calm and peaceful, and the shallow waters make it perfect for young families.
 Fine sand and crystal clear warm water with views to die for.

 Towards Olbia is a secret hidden away burial ground.
-Sounds depressing and sombre, I know, but it’s incredibly unique due to the way those who remain there are buried; absolutely no records whatsoever.
-Which is incredibly rare.
-In approximately 1600BC a tomb was erected along with a ten-metre long chamber and traces of the phenomenal building can still be seen, along with Roman aqueducts.
+Sounds depressing and sombre, I know.
+However, it’s incredibly unique due to the way those who remain there are buried; absolutely no records whatsoever, which is incredibly rare.
+The tomb was erected in approximately 1600BC along with a ten-metre long chamber and traces of the phenomenal building can still be seen, along with Roman aqueducts.
 Perfect for those who love a bit of history and those that do not?
 Take in the views!

 Rena Bianca boasts clear water and 700 metres of shallow water and soft white sand.
-Boasting clear water and the contrast of bright blue sky and dense greenery.
+It is boasting clear water and the contrast of bright blue sky and dense greenery.
 For the snorkelers out there, if you wanted, you could explore the almost microscopic coral fragments.
-While it’s not something to write home about, it’s a grave reminder of the damage coral reefs are facing.
-To see what was, probably incredible dense coral, in this particular part of the world, is certainly something to be seen and the pink sheen across the sea as the sun sets is glorious.
+While it’s not something to write home about, it’s a grave reminder of the damage coral reefs face.
+To see what was probably incredible dense coral, in this particular part of the world, is certainly something to be seen and the pink sheen across the sea as the sun sets is glorious.

-We enjoyed lunch, looking out across the beach as the sun was setting and discussing the stories, Torre di Longosardo, could tell.
+We always enjoyed our lunches, looking out across the beach as the sun was setting and discussing the stories, Torre di Longosardo, could tell.
 Conjuring up historical fables that may have happened before…